das888purnendu/Local-Mart/README.md

 # Local-Mart
-This project made by Bootstarp,PHP,JS,SQL
+This project made by Bootstarp,PHP,JS,SQL,AJAX